Vivekkotha544/Data-Science/README.md

 # Data-Science

-# Vivek Vardhan Reddy Kotha's Data Science Repository
+# Vivek Vardhan's Data Science Repository

 Welcome to my personal GitHub repository!
 My name is Vivek Vardhan Reddy Kotha, a passionate and aspiring data scientist currently pursuing a Bachelor of Technology (B.Tech) in Data Science at CMR College of Engineering.
 This repository is a reflection of my journey in the vast and intriguing field of data science.